1. Download project files

 3. Start project

-In order to start a project we will use Node Package Manager (npm)
+In order to start a project we will use Node Package Manager (npm).
+Make sure you have

 npm installed in order to verify that you can open a default terminal/command line: